 Contributes to STRONG antibiotic resistance

-Suspected of being anti-androgenic (hormone manipulator)
+Suspected of being anti-androgenic (hormone manipulation)

 Reduces microbiome diversity, sometimes irreversibly

-Very serious side effects
+Very significant side effects

 The main problem with these treatments:

-What causes acne?
+What are the causes of acne?

 1. A panel of different hormones, the main ones being: